NHL-Blue Jackets, Canadiens shut down due to COVID-19 | Sports-Games

 NHL-Blue Jackets, Canadiens shut down due to COVID-19

+"The league is in the process of reviewing and revising the regular season schedule."
+The decision to shut down Columbus and Montreal comes a day after the NHL said that cross-border games will be postponed through the holiday break due to the concern about cross-border travel and "the fluid nature of federal travel restrictions."

-The NHL had already shut down the Boston Bruins, Nashville Predators, Calgary Flames, Colorado Avalanche and Florida Panthers because of the rising number of players testing positive for the virus.
+The NHL had already shut down the Detroit Red Wings, Toronto Maple Leafs, Boston Bruins, Nashville Predators, Calgary Flames, Colorado Avalanche and Florida Panthers because of the rising number of players testing positive for the virus.
 The disruptions to the league schedule cloud the NHL's plans to send the world's top players to the Feb.
 4-20 Beijing Olympics.

 The NHL agreed to a break in its schedule to allow players to compete in Beijing with the caveat that it could withdraw on its own if an abundance of COVID-19 disruptions forced games to be rescheduled during the Olympic window.
 The NHL and NHLPA said on Sunday said they were in discussions and expect to make a decision in the coming days about whether to participate in the Beijing Games.